Salomiairy11/xuno/monster-cat/README.md

 - Simple state-based dismissal.

 ### **4. Typography & Style Matching**
 - Font families and layout metrics were identified via browser **DevTools** and re-implemented in custom CSS.

+## Carousel Library Used
+This project uses **React Slick**, a React wrapper around the popular *Slick Carousel* library.
+React Slick was chosen because it offers:
+- Built-in autoplay, infinite scrolling, and custom navigation support
+- Smooth performance with large full-screen slides
+- A flexible API compatible with React’s component-driven structure
+- Easy customization for progress indicators, transitions, and slide metadata

+These capabilities made it well-suited for recreating the animated, full-screen Monstercat album carousel.

+---

+## Design Compromises
+While the UI closely mirrors the original layout, a few practical compromises were made:

+- **Responsiveness is not fully optimized:**
+  Although the layout adapts to different screens, it is not 100% pixel-perfect at every breakpoint.
+As an AI intern with stronger experience in Python and AI-focused projects, frontend development is a relatively newer area for me.
+However, I did try to replicate the core carousel interactions, animations, and layout logic, while some fine-grained responsiveness details were approximated.

+Despite these compromises, the project achieves a faithful and functional reconstruction of the original carousel behavior.

+---